krussll/etsysimplicity/_posts/2019-03-01-guide-to-short-mat-bowls.md

 These differences have many benefits, which we will cover later.

 The player formats and roles remain largely the same from the "full size" game.
-If you want to find out more about player roles see our guide to player positions and roles.
+If you want to find out more about player roles see our <a href="https://www.jackhighbowls.com/help/lawn-bowls-player-positions">guide to player positions and roles</a>.

 ## Benefits